Recent news reports on the toxic contaminants known as PFAS has raised concerns about the presence of these chemicals in drinking water.

 What are PFAS?

-PFAS/PFOA are man-made chemicals that were widely used in manufacturing, fire suppression and on military bases since the 1940s.
+Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that includes PFOA, PFOS, GenX, and many other chemicals.
+PFAS were widely used in manufacturing, fire suppression, and on military bases since the 1940s.
 Although manufacturing the chemicals is now banned in the United States, decades of use have left residual contamination in many water supplies throughout the nation.
-The most common PFAS are Pefluorooctanoic Acid (PFOA) and Perfluoroctane Sulfonate (PFOS), which have been linked to cancer and other health problems.
-They are known as “forever chemicals” because of their slow breakdown and resistance to heat, water and oil.
+The most common PFAS chemicals found in drinking water are Pefluorooctanoic Acid (PFOA) and Perfluoroctane Sulfonate (PFOS).
+Both chemicals are very persistent in the environment and in the human body – meaning they don’t break down and they can accumulate over time.
+There is evidence that exposure to PFAS can lead to adverse human health effects.

 What about the rest of Orange County?

 Recent news articles have reported on PFAS groundwater contamination across the country especially near military bases or heavy industrial uses.
 Testing has found PFAS in some water wells in North and Central Orange County and they have been shut down according to the latest state standards.
-Generally, where PFAS has been detected in Orange County, they have has been at very low levels.
+Generally, where PFAS has been detected in Orange County, detection levels have been very low.

 What steps are being taken to protect the public?

-Some wells Orange County have been shut down and additional wells may be shut down.
+Some wells within the Orange County groundwater basin have been shut down for exceeding Response Levels.
 The cities and agencies that rely on those wells must then use more imported water from the Metropolitan Water District.
 OCWD is working to develop potential treatment methods for the removal of PFAS.
-In Newport Beach, the OCWD and City will continue to test and monitor the water supply for the presence of PFAS.
+In Newport Beach, the OCWD and City will continue to test and monitor the water supply for the presence of PFAS chemicals on a quarterly basis.

 Where can I go for more information?